What to Do When You Don’t Feel Good Enough

 Answer each question as objectively as you can by keeping your emotions at arm’s length.
 Write out your answers, and then formulate a corrective statement that’s more realistic and true.

 “I have things to say that contribute.
 I’m just shy about asserting myself.
 Some of the other people in our meetings talk easily, but not everyone.
 I’m not alone.
 I’ve never really seen anyone get laughed at.
 I’m imagining that.
 If I tried talking more, it would get easier.”

-    You can do this exercise any time.
-You can use it for a single thought, or as a more in-depth look at patterns of thinking.
-It helps to make a habit of it because the more you do it, the more it becomes automatic and you catch your distorted thoughts as soon as they arise and make corrections on the spot.
-You’ll be able to get through the whole process in a couple of minutes and you can do it in your head as opposed to writing it out.
+You can do this exercise at any time.
+You can use it for a single thought or as a more in-depth look at patterns of thinking.
+It helps to make a habit of it because the more you do it, the more it becomes automatic, and you catch your distorted thoughts as soon as they arise and make corrections on the spot.
+You’ll be able to get through the whole process in a couple of minutes, and you can do it in your head as opposed to writing it out.

 A note about self-fulfilling prophecy

 It’s important to recognize that if you chronically engage in negative thought patterns about yourself and behave in ways that reflect those thoughts, other people will notice.
 If you then look to those same people for confirmation that you’re right, you may often get it.

 You set it up, even if you didn’t start it or want it.
 You keep it going by feeding it, and others give it back to you.